daKmoR/generate-typescript-definition-files-from-javascript/README.md

 ```

 that way TypeScript will generate `*.js` and `*.d.ts` files.
-It can do so fully automatic as it knows all the types - as it is TypeScript.
+It can do so fully automatically as it knows all the types - as it is _Type_Script.

 The output will be